TRaSH-Guides/Guides/CONTRIBUTING.md

 - Replace the actual Series name/title with `Series`.
 - Replace the actual group name with `RlsGrp`

-When updating or adding a new CF the test case URL (`trash_regex`) needs to be prepended to the exported from Starr JSON
+When updating or adding a new CF, the test case URL (`trash_regex`) needs to be prepended to the exported from Starr JSON

 ```json
 {